bekk/bekk-christmas/post/functional/scala-3.md

 def run = println(result)
 ```

-One of the many small but important differences to note is that there is no
+One of the many small but significant differences to note is that there is no
 explicitly named reference to the `given` instance of the type class instances like
 `showInt` and `showString` in the Scala 2 example.